TobikoData/sqlmesh/docs/integrations/engines.md

 pip install "sqlmesh[snowflake]"
 ```

 The operator requires an [Airflow connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) to determine the target Snowflake account.
-Please see [Snowflake connection](https://airflow.apache.org/docs/apache-airflow-providers-snowflake/stable/connections/snowflake.html) for more details.
+Refer to [Snowflake connection](https://airflow.apache.org/docs/apache-airflow-providers-snowflake/stable/connections/snowflake.html) for more details.

-By default, the connection ID is set to `snowflake_default`, but can be overriden using the `engine_operator_args` parameter to the `SQLMeshAirflow` instance as in the example below:
+By default, the connection ID is set to `snowflake_default`, but can be overridden using the `engine_operator_args` parameter to the `SQLMeshAirflow` instance as in the example below:
 ```python linenums="1"
 sqlmesh_airflow = SQLMeshAirflow(
     "snowflake",